myhjiang/et_mapping/README.md

 ### Fixation data table

-`.xlsx` data table exported with Tobii ProLab.
+`.tsv` data table exported with Tobii ProLab.
 Must include the following columns: `Recording timestamp, Eye movement type, Eye movement type index, Gaze event duration, Fixation point X, Fixation point Y`.
 Other columns are optional.

 The fixation data table can be the the data of a segment.